Published By Janet Gershen-Siegel at January 23rd, 2018

 Credit lines furnish many distinct advantages to borrowers which include versatility.
 Borrowers can apply their line of credit and merely pay interest on what they use, compared with loans where they pay interest on the total borrowed.
 Credit lines can be reused, so as you acquire a balance and pay that balance off, you can use that accessible credit again, and again.

 Credit lines are revolving accounts similar to credit cards, and are comparable to other types of financing such as installment loans.
 Frequently, lines of credit are unsecured, much the same as credit cards are.
-There are some credit lines which are secured, and thus easier to get approved for
+There are some credit lines which are secured, and thus easier to get approval.

 There are two fundamental types of SBA loans you can commonly obtain.
 One type is called CAPLines.
-There are actually five kinds of CAPLines that can work for your small business.
+There are actually a few kinds of CAPLines that can work for your small business.

 Seasonal Line: This one advances against expected inventory and accounts receivables.
 It was designed to help seasonal businesses.
 Loan or revolving are available.
 Contract Line- Finances the direct labor and material cost associated with executing assignable contracts.
 Loan or revolving are offered.